m-shimizu/p3at_for_ros_with_modelsdf/README.md

 A sample model.sdf of pioneer3at for using it in combination with ROS.
 Yes, the model.sdf is including gazebo_ros libraries.

-## How to prepare to use this program.
+## How to prepare to use this program
     $ cd
     $ git clone https://github.com/m-shimizu/p3at_for_ros_with_modelsdf
     $ cd p3at_for_ros_with_modelsdf/src